EinScott/bon/README.md

 #### Type handlers

 Type handlers are called as part of the (de-) serialization process.
-They are responsible for writing a vale to or reconstructing it from a given string.
+They are responsible for writing a value to a bon string or reconstructing it from one.
 For example, List and Dictionary support is implemented through type handlers.
-Handlers can be registered by type or unspecialized generic type, if the handler can support any specialized types of it.
+Handlers can be registered by type or unspecialized generic type if the handler can support any specialized types of it.
 See [extension](#extension).

 #### Poly types